For undergraduate Georgia residents, first baccalaureate degree students only.

 OR entering freshmen who are Georgia residents may qualify for the Zell Miller Scholarship if they graduated from an eligible high school as the class valedictorian or salutatorian.

-Students who currently are eligible for and receive the Zell Miller Scholarship at another Georgia institution may continue to receive the Zell Miller Scholarship at Emory.
+Students who currently are eligible for and receive the Zell Miller Scholarship at another Georgia institution may continue to receive the Zell Miller Scholarship at Emory for up to 127 attempted hours maximum.
 To retain eligibility at Emory, students must enroll at least half-time and maintain a 3.3 cumulative GPA.

 GPA calculations are based upon letter grades only, and plus/minus (i.e., A-, B+) values are ignored.